 The closer you wait to the holidays, the more products you’ll find marked down along with good deals.
 When I used to work retail, I’d oftentimes save my shopping for the weeks leading up to the holidays.
 I knew my family’s style, interests and clothing sizes very well.
 So I’d purposely wait closer to the holidays as I’d find the new items that came out around Thanksgiving were on sale with an additional percentage off in the weeks leading up to the holidays.
 So I got an even better discount in comparison to what I would have spent during Black Friday.

 This tip is doable if you have the flexibility and time.
-You run the risk of the items selling out before you can purchase them, but if you’re good about regularly checking out those items online, then you’ll be able to get greater discounts.
+You run the risk of the items selling out before you can purchase them, but if you’re good about regularly checking out those items online or in stores, then you’ll be able to get greater discounts.

 Don’t go crazy just because there’s tons of sales out there.
 Stick to your list, don’t be tempted to overbuy because of the deals and know you will definitely find more deals leading up to the holidays.
 I used to work retail and we often ran sales that were comparable to our Black Friday deals leading up to the holidays.
 We didn’t have the same discount but we’d offer discounts at the same percentage from Black Friday on specific products and product categories.
 So don’t worry, Black Friday will not be the only time to shop.